 After holding your baby close to you after birth, let him breastfeed right away.

 Place your baby in a face-to-face position, adjusting your head and your baby’s head so that your eyes meet.
 Enjoy this visual connection during the brief period of quiet alertness after birth.
+These will really help with bonding with newborns.

 Remember to talk to your new born during the first hours and days after birth; a natural baby-talk dialogue will develop a bond between mother and baby.
 Voice-analysis studies have shown a unique rhythm and comforting cadence to mother’s voice.